Maple Shade, N.J. Brickyards Deed Histories

 Now 919 East Main Street, Maple Shade, NJ, converted into a single house.

 The Muffett's house was probably built in 1863 when they took title to the land.
 It doesn't appear on the 1860 Lake and Beers map.
-The reason the Muffets are on the 1860 census could be that Nathan Pancoast who owned the Mecray Lane "John Stiles house" was married to Sarah Moffett and perhaps they were staying with them. (and related) It might be they lived somehwere that doesn't appear on maps.
-Also- in need of research is the Moffett family is related to the Reeves family who later owned the brickyard.
+Nathan Pancoast who owned the Mecray Lane "John Stiles house" was married to Sarah Moffett.
+Is she related to them?
+Robert Moffett was living on or near the Joseph W. Lippincott farm as we see on the 1860 Census.

 John and his son Robert Muffett's brick house on East Main Street is still there today.
 It was once a double house.
-The brickyard area can be found on the map of Chester in J.D.
+The brickyard area can be found on the map of Chester Township in J.D.
 Scott's 1876 Illustrated Atlas of Burlington County and G.M.
 Hopkins 1877 Cinnaminson and Part of Chester area maps.
-The story according to the book "Maple Shade A Story of 300 Years" is that Joseph Walton made the brick house for Muffetts the foremans of his brickyard.
-It is probable that Thomas Lippincott might have.
+The story according to the book "Maple Shade A Story of 300 Years" is that Joseph Walton was a brickmaker and made the brick house for Muffetts the foremen of his brickyard.
+That is incorrect and what happens when you draw a conclusion from a map alone.
+It is possible that Thomas Lippincott might have built the house for them.

 The Muffett Brickyard was part of the original John Robert's land.
 (Some might have been Clark's which was very early purchased by the Roberts).
 Descendant William Roberts had a daughter, Hephzibah Roberts Lippincott, and a son John G. Roberts.
 The Lippincott couple bought the land from her brother lying on both sides of the Moorestown Camden Turnpike.
 She and husband Joseph B. Lippincott had several children.
 One was Joseph W. who farmed the Mason farm- Maple Heights land.
 One was Thomas who moved to Philadelphia and was a brickmaker.
 A daughter was Lydia who married Joseph Walton a cabinet maker.

-Joseph and heiress Lydia L. Walton sold the land to John and Robert Muffett who it seemed lived there, or in the area, managing the brickyard years prior to buying it for themselves.
-The 1860 Chester census would indicate this as "John and Robert Moffett" are listed.
+Joseph and heiress Lydia L. Walton sold the land to John and Robert Muffett who already were living in the area, managing the brickyard years prior to buying it for themselves.
+The 1860 Chester Township census would indicate this as "John and Robert Moffett" are listed.
 Waltons are not, not even in a later Chester 1873 tax assessor's book of the Chesterford school district No. 27 tax area.
 There is on a GM Hopkins 1877 map two houses on Walton's land which doesn't include at the time the land of the "Moffett Tile Yard" with its house.
-It is unknown if Joseph Walton actually lived there.

 I regret that I cannot state definitely when the first brickyard was established near Moorestown.
 The present yards at Maple Shade, owned by the William Graham Brick Manufacturing Company, were conducted by John Moffit and Son in the 1880s.
 They were undoubtedly established at a much earlier date.
 Shark's teeth and sea fossils of various kinds are still dug up in the clay pits showing that this section was under water in pre-historic times.